kittyschulz/visual_census/README.md

 The dataset is comprised of a total of 16,185 images with 196 unique labels of car make-model-year.
 The data is split into a 8,144-image training set and 8,041-image testing set.
 There is an average of 41 distinct images per label in the training set, which include multiple points of view for each car label.

-The car models contained in the dataset were all avliable on the North American market.
+The car models contained in the dataset were all available on the North American market.
 The models ranged from cars like the [Geo Metro](https://en.wikipedia.org/wiki/Geo_Metro) to the [Bugatti Veyron](https://en.wikipedia.org/wiki/Bugatti_Veyron).
 Model years ranged from 1991 to 2012.

 The 196 labels include cars from 49 different manufacturers.
 Note that the representation of manufacturers in the dataset is not representative of [U.S. marketshare](https://www.statista.com/statistics/249375/us-market-share-of-selected-automobile-manufacturers/).
 For instance, the Stanford Cars Dataset contains a disproportionate amount of exotic or ultra-luxury cars (cars costing more than $200,000USD).
 Of the 8,144 images in the training set, 1,072 can be classified as 'exotic' or 'ultra-luxury' cars (about 13 percent).